 Required for major developments, excluding householders which are major development by virtue of site area.
+What should be included

 Applications may need to be accompanied by a support statement of any regeneration benefits from the proposed development, including:

 - details of any new jobs that might be created or supported - the relative floorspace totals for each proposed use (where known) - any community benefits - reference to any regeneration strategies that might be behind or be supported by the proposal.